hamdikavak/hamdikavak.github.io/j_students.md

 > **Postdoc Position:** We are looking for a Postdoctoral Research Fellow to join our inter-disciplinary team, which aims to make disease spread models more realistic.
 The expected start date is within Fall 2021.
 [Application link](https://jobs.gmu.edu/postings/50646).

-> **GRA Position &#35;1:** I am looking for a graduate student to work on an agent based modeling of supply chain attacks project.
+> **GRA Position:** We are looking for a graduate student to work on an agent based modeling of supply chain attacks project.
 Expected start date is Fall 2021.
 [Details here]({{ site.baseurl }}/jobs/2021/07/01/funded-phd-position.html)

-> I am currently (co-)hiring two other Ph.D. students for immediate openings.
-Contact me if you want to learn more.
-I will add detailed posts soon.

-> ~~I have a summer research opportunity for 6 undergraduate and 2 graduate students.
-[See this post]({{ site.baseurl }}/jobs/2021/03/04/summer-research-opportunity.html).~~

 ### Are you a current/accepted GMU student interested in working with me?